Central Bi-Oceanic railway: Project

 In his trip to China in 2013, Bolivian president Evo Morales discussed with Chinese leader Xi Jinping the possibility of building a railway to link the Atlantic with the Pacific through Brazil and Peru.
 The Chinese president requested a study of feasibility by 2014.

 The Spanish narrow-gauge rail company FEVE was awarded a contract by the Bolivian government to prepare a technical feasibility study.
 The first studies were prepared by Spanish, French, and Bolivian consultants and were to be delivered by June 2014.

 In August 2014, a mission from Bolivia sought financing from the Chinese government.

 The summit of the Union of South American Nations in December 2014 prioritised the project, along with seven other regional integration endeavors.

 The project contemplated four baseline studies: the basic engineering design, the market study, the strategic study, and the environmental study.
-These were to be complete by 31 December 2014.
+The studies were scheduled for completion by 31 December 2014.

 Then-Bolivian minister of public works, services and housing, Vladimir Sánchez, stated that the first phase was to build the railroad; the second was to electrify it, and the third was to have a double-track railroad.

 The project aims for 95% of trade from the south and north of Peru as well as integration with Brazil.